Wondering how long you have to sue after a car accident, slip and fall, wrongful death or another personal injury claim?

 If your legal action involves a government employee, it’s important to talk with an attorney as soon as possible to avoid missing the ante litem notice deadline.

-Once the statute of limitations has expired, your claim is void — no matter how strong a case you have.
+Once the Georgia statute of limitations on personal injury cases has expired, your claim is void — no matter how strong a case you have.
 Courts rarely forgive a failure to file suit by the statute of limitations deadline.
-Because of this, most attorneys will not accept cases that are within 6 months of the statute of limitations date.
+Because of this, most attorneys will not accept cases that are within six months of the statute of limitations date.
 Most attorneys don’t want to be responsible for investigating, drafting, filing suit and serving defendants on such short notice because if something goes wrong, that attorney could be sued for legal malpractice.

 Georgia courts are very unforgiving on the statute of limitations deadlines, and the rules are very complicated.